rocky-linux/wiki.rockylinux.org/docs/rocky/packagekit.md

     * Note that we cannot support you if you choose to use repositories that are not community approved.

 ## Missing Drivers
 Since Rocky Linux attempts to be compatible with Red Hat Enterprise Linux, we are limited to the hardware that their kernel configuration supports.
-We are encourage you to use [ELRepo](https://elrepo.org) where you can kind kmod's + newer kernerls or SIG/Kernel where there may be similar support.
+We encourage you to use [ELRepo](https://elrepo.org) where you can find kmod's + newer kernels or SIG/Kernel where there may be similar support.

 ## Missing Fonts
 The font that you are looking for is not available in Rocky Linux.
 This is because we only include fonts that are available in our upstreams CentOS Stream and Red Hat Enterprise Linux.